yobota-fred/sublime-config/notes.md

 ```

+## Git
+There are a couple of great packages for Git.
+[GitGutter][pkg:git-gutter] adds
+symbols for lines added/removed/changed in the gutter (next to line numbers).
+[Sublimerge][pkg:sublimerge] is a paid package that handles 2- and 3-way diffs/
+merges from within Sublime.
+It integrates well with Git, allowing you to view
+history and changes made.

 ## Markdown
 MarkdownEditing comes with some great extras for writing in Markdown.
 Notable
 features include syntax highlighting inside fenced code blocks, automatic